The Top of The Lake Snowmobile Museum, Naubinway, Michigan

 The Museum's next big event will be the Snowmobile the Mighty Mac Bridge Crossing on Dec 14, 2019.
 Snowmobiles 25 years & older will be able to cross the Mackinac Bridge in St. Ignace, MI!
 Wheel kits, with at least 2" wheels, and no studs or cleats are required.
 Lunch will be provided at the Little Bear East Arena following the crossing.
 For more information, go to the Featured Events page on this website, call 906-477-6298 or email firstname.lastname@example.org.
 Registration will take place online with the St. Ignace Visitors Bureau.

 The museum now has 2 added attractions - a Tom Cat kiddie ride for the smaller children and an Arctic Thunder arcade game for the older children (of all ages!).
-Quarters are needed to operate both machines.
+Quarters are needed to operate the Tom Cat machine and dollar bills for the Arctic Thunder game.

 Top of the Lake Museum was gifted 33 snowmobiles from the J.A.
 Bombardier Museum in Valcourt, Quebec - March 21, 2016!
-The snowmobiles have arrived and 11 are in the museum.
-An addition is being planned for this summer, to house all 33 machines, plus a few more.
-We hope to have it completed by Christmas, 2016
+The snowmobiles have arrived and most are in the museum.
+An addition has been added on.

 Here is the link for the TV 9&10 News coverage of the Bombardier Museum sleds that we just had delivered to our museum - March 23, 2016: http://www.9and10news.com/story/31551159/mackinac-county-snowmobile-museum-accepts-donated-sleds-planning-expansion